France sees post-lockdown daily record of 4,711 new COVID-19 infections

 Since then, the number of new infections per day has crept up to about 1,000 by the end of July, with an acceleration from mid-August.
 The seven-day moving average now stands close to 3,000, a level last seen mid-April.

+READ: 'There is no magic bullet': Doctor who served in Wuhan warns against COVID-19 treatments without evidence

-The ministry said that over the past week, France had done over 664,000 virus tests and over six million since the start of the epidemic.
+The ministry said that over the past week, France had done more than 664,000 virus tests and 6 million since the start of the epidemic.

-It said that the percentage of positive tests was increasing and stood at 3.3 per cent in the week of Aug 11-17, compared to 2.1 per cent in the first week of August, and more than double the 1.5 per cent seen in the last 10 days of July.
+It said that the percentage of positive tests was increasing and stood at 3.3 per cent in the week of Aug 11 to 17, compared to 2.1 per cent in the first week of August, and more than double the 1.5 per cent seen in the last 10 days of July.

 Despite the soaring infection rate, the number of people in hospital with COVID-19 has been relatively stable, falling by another 58 to a new post-lockdown low of 4,748, while the number of people in intensive care edged up by six to 380, a level it has been at for nearly a month.